markopuza/markopuza.github.io/index.markdown

 ### CONTACT?

 If you have any questions, don't hesitate to contact us at kosice.ultimate@gmail.com or on <a href="https://www.facebook.com/Ultimatekosice">facebook</a>.

+### SUPPORT

+Last but not least, big thanks to the <a href="https://szf.sk/">Slovak Association of Frisbee</a> for supporting the tournament, and to <a href="https://bit.ly/3ZeRWiI?r=qr">U Tekuteho Svetra</a> Christmas market stand, which will be providing us with lovely hot beverages throughout the weekend.

 <div class="responsive">